google-research/3d-moments/README.md

 To train on the Mannequin Challenge dataset, one would need to first run Structure from Motion (SfM) to get sparse point clouds, and then compute a scale and a shift vector to align SfM depths with monocular depths.
-Unfortunately, we do not plan to release our generated SfM point clouds due to privacy concerns, and one would need to run SfM (or triangulation) themselves.
+Unfortunately, we do not plan to release our generated SfM point clouds on Mannequin Challenge dataset due to privacy concerns, and one would need to run SfM (or triangulation) themselves.
 However, one can still train a model only on the Vimeo-90k Dataset.